emilmyresten/emmy/README.md

-### Interp
+### Emmy
-Tree-walking interpreter implementation of a LISP-type language implemented in OCaml.
+Tree-walking emmyreter implementation of a LISP-type language implemented in OCaml.
 Toy project.
 Syntax inspired by Clojure.

 `Calculate the nth fibonacci number`:
 ![](assets/fibonacci.png)